 A person is defined as "any individual, partnership, corporation, organization, association, or other legal entity."
 T.C.A. § 67-5-1004(9).
+Each distinct legal entity is treated as a separate "person" for purposes of calculating the 1,500-acre limit.
+As discussed in the following sections, there are instances when property owned by an artificial entity is aggregated with an individual's property, but only to the extent the individual has an ownership interest in the entity or is entitled to a portion of the entity's net earnings.
 See John J. White, III & Simon White (Hardin County, Tax Year 1995, Initial Decision & Order, March 1, 1996) at 3-4 wherein it was held that two brothers who owned 3,553.5 acres of "forest land" as tenants in common did not constitute an "entity" and could each therefore qualify 1,500 acres (3,000 acres in total) for preferential assessment.
-See also White Bros, LLC (Hardin County, Tax Year 2000, Initial Decision &Order, December 18, 2000) wherein the same brothers subsequently transferred ownership of the property to an LLC which was then merged into a general partnership.
+See also White Bros, LLC (Hardin County, Tax Year 2000, Initial Decision & Order, December 18, 2000) wherein the same brothers subsequently transferred ownership of the property to an LLC which was then merged into a general partnership.
 The administrative judge ruled that since the property did not revert to the brothers as tenants in common, the LLC and general partnership could only qualify a maximum of 1,500 acres as separate legal entities.
+A more recent ruling assessors might find helpful to review is Bill & Carol Latimer Charitable Foundation (Obion County, Tax Years 2019 & 2020, Initial Decision & Order, January 21, 2021) which is referenced in Section 35.

-As discussed in Section 20, conservation easements are separate and distinct from open-space easements under the greenbelt law.
+As discussed in Section 20, conservation easements are separate and distinct from open space easements under the greenbelt law.
 The 1,500-acre limit under the greenbelt law does not apply to acreage qualifying for preferential assessment under the Conservation Act.
 See Sarah Patten Gwynn (Marion County, Tax Year 2010, Agreed Order for Resolution of Appeal, August 13, 2013) at 1-2 ("[A] property owner who establishes a conservation easement under the [Conservation] Act is not limited to a maximum of 1,500 acres as the amount of land that can be covered by an easement, or which would be included in the reduced valuation of the property for property tax determination under Tenn.
 Code Ann. § 66-9-308(a)(1).")